Tips to Keep Your Hot Water System Working

-Tip #3: Adjust the Temperature of Your Hot Water Unit
+Tip #3: Adjust the Temperature

-If you want to save money on your water and heating bills, then it's wise to turn down the temperature of your hot water unit.
+If you want to save money on your water and heating bills, then it's wise to turn down the temperature of your hot water system.
 You can do this very simply with a screwdriver.
 Simply use the screwdriver to turn down the degrees from 120 degrees.
 For every 10 degrees you adjust your water temperature dial, you can expect to save about 5% in costs associated with heating it.

-Another tip: If you have a vacation home or you are going to be away from your residence for four days or more, then you might want to turn down your hot water unit temperature to the lowest setting.
+Another tip: If you have a vacation home or you are going to be away from your residence for four days or more, then you might want to turn down your hot water system temperature to the lowest setting.
 This helps save additional money in energy costs.

-Tip #4: Insulate Your Hot Water Unit
+Tip #4: Insulate Your Hot Water System

-Finally, consider insulating your hot water unit if you feel that you are not getting the proper reach out of your unit.
+Finally, consider insulating your hot water system if you feel that you are not getting the proper reach out of your system.
 To do this, wrap your water heater in a foil blanket or foil-covered bubble wrap.
 You can buy this at your local home construction supply store, and you can secure the foil around the water heater just like a blanket and keep it in place with special foil tape.

 Take note, however: You should not cover the top of your gas or oil heater with this foil covering.
-Be careful so that you do not start a fire by trying to insulate your hot water unit.
+Be careful so that you do not start a fire by trying to insulate your hot water system.

 Are you ready to get started with savings and comfort in your home?
-By following these quick and easy tips to maintaining your hot water unit, you'll be on your way to not only getting water at a pleasant temperature, but you'll be saving money in the process.
+By following these quick and easy tips to maintaining your hot water system, you'll be on your way to not only getting water at a pleasant temperature, but you'll be saving money in the process.